How to Get the Testing Accommodations You Need in College

 Disability services may notify your professors, or they may not.
 Should the latter be the case, you will need to provide your professor with the documentation from disability services stating your required accommodations.

-Either way, before each test, remind your instructors that you need testing accommodations.
-You don't want any surprises on test day should they forget.
+Either way, remind your instructors before each test that you need testing accommodations.
+You want to avoid surprises on test day should they forget.

 What If Your Testing Accommodation Request Is Denied?